jhynes6/vectara/ingestion/client_ingestion_outputs/d2-creative/website/digital-glossary_understanding-website-analytics.md

 *   _Referral traffic_ arrives on your site by clicking a link on another website that is not a search engine, social network, or a correctly-tagged paid advertisement.
 *   _Social traffic_ counts visits that originated from sites like Facebook, Twitter, Reddit, and other social media sites.
 *   _Email_ traffic is the result of clicking a link in an email that is correctly tagged.
 Using an email service provider like Campaign Monitor will generally tag your links automatically so they will be attributed.
 If the email links are not correctly tagged, they are usually counted in Direct by mistake.
+*   _Display_ and _Paid Search_ traffic comes via ads.
+[Display ads](https://www.d2creative.com/digital-glossary/display-advertising/) are generally graphics and are placed on other websites.
+[Paid Search ads](https://www.d2creative.com/digital-glossary/pay-per-click-advertising/) are text-based and appear in search results, like Google AdWords.

 #### How can I track specific actions on my site?

 If you’re using Google Analytics, defining **Events** and **Goals** on your website with tracking codes allows you to measure how people use specific content and resources on your site.
 A review of your business objectives will help you determine what actions you should be measuring.